radiovisual/get-video-id/readme.md

 *If you discover a Youtube, Vimeo, or Vine url pattern that is not covered by this module, please [open an issue](https://github.com/radiovisual/get-video-id/issues) to report it, or [submit a Pull Request](https://github.com/radiovisual/get-video-id/pull/new/master).
 Thanks!*

+**Pull Requests are welcome** if you would like to see support for other video services.

 ## Install

 ```